 - Allow to dry completely before sanding if distressing.

-- Finish with a clear coat for high traffic areas.
-For low traffic areas, finish with wax.
+- Finally, it’s time to finish with a clear coat for very high traffic areas.
+For low traffic areas, finish with one of our finishing waxes!